We chat with Philip Sidney, 2nd Viscount De L’Isle MBE about growing up in Penshurst Place and the challenges of running the estate today.

 Penshurst Place opened to the public in 1946 to help pay for restoration and maintenance, and last year you had 73,000 visitors – do you mind the intrusion, the commercial aspect?

 If we didn’t open the house to the public, we wouldn’t have the house!
 But Penshurst is very much our family home, which is visited, and not an attraction in which we live.
 Fortunately, people are very interested in its history.
 There are some things we would not do, lions in the park, that sort of thing.
 We get around 2,000 visitors to our annual Armada Week [featuring historical re-enactors], and we allow weddings here and for Penshurst to be used as a film location –The Other Boleyn Girl, Wolf Hall, and The Hollow Crown, and the creaking floorboard sound effects for Hogwarts in the Harry Potter films came from our Long Gallery!

 We began by chatting about your awareness of being part of Penshurst’s ongoing history – what will be your legacy here?

 I would like to think we will have left Penshurst in much better order than when we took it on.
-In the last 25 years we have had a fairly big re-organisation, giving up farming [on the wider estate] and letting our land, improving visitor facilities [to the house], continuing the enormous amount of work my father did in the garden – we’ve a new border next year.
-As a family, we don’t aim to be flashy and hopefully we’ve survived on our wits.
+In the last 25 years, we have had a fairly big re-organization, giving up farming [on the wider estate] and letting our land, improving visitor facilities [to the house], continuing the enormous amount of work my father did in the garden – we have a new border next year.
+As a family, we don’t aim to be flashy and hopefully, we’ve survived on our wits.
 Penshurst’s survival has been really about doing a little bit all the time.